clojure/core.match/README.md

 A good chunk of Maranget's algorithm for pattern matching has been implemented.
 We would like to flesh out the pattern matching functionality.
 When we get to guards we will start considering predicate dispatch in earnest.

-If you like to see a more detail account of what we're considering you can look here (https://github.com/swannodette/match/wiki/Design-Wiki).
+If you would like to see a more detailed account of what we're considering you can look here (https://github.com/swannodette/match/wiki/Design-Wiki).

 Resources
 ----